-Here is the big idea, the Roots Rhythm we focus on during Roots Season:
+Here is the first half of the big idea, the Roots Rhythm we focus on during Roots Season:

-God is proactively running a campaign to heal, bless, and connect everyone on earth.
+God is proactively running a campaign to connect, heal, and bless everyone on earth.
 He isn't just making rules and judging people by how well they keep them.

 Here is the other half of the big idea of Roots Season:

 God's campaign strategy is to create his own campaign team, connect it tightly to himself, and bless the whole human race through it.